matomatical/8bIT-Project/README.md

 * Next, you'll want to open up Unity.
 * Click on the "Open" button, navigate to and choose the folder you downloaded the repository to.
 * Reimport all assets to make sure all plugins are properly initialized.
 (Right-click `Assets` in the `Project` window and select `Reimport`.)
 * If you haven't already, make sure you've told Unity where the Android SDK is on your computer as well as the JDK.
-You can do this by going to Edit -> Preferences, then external tools.
+You can do this by going to `Edit > Preferences`, then external tools.
+* From Unity, navigate to `File > Build Settings` (`cmd+shift+B`/`ctrl+shift+B`)
+* If the selected platform (the one with the unity icon in the platform list) is not Android, select Android and press `Select Platform`.
 * All done!
 The project should open up in Unity, no worries!
+You should be able to play a scene in Unity's player.

 ##### Setting up the Keystore